-Your credit score affects your life and the future of your finances by dictating the types of products you qualify for and the interest you pay on those products.
-Learn the impact of your credit score in your everyday life and why lenders and many businesses consider this number important when making financial decisions.
+Your credit score affects your life and finances by dictating the types of loans you qualify for and the interest rates you pay.
+Your credit score can also help you qualify for different products and services such as apartments, utilities, and even your job.
+In this article, I will show you the impact of your credit score in your everyday life and why lenders and many businesses use credit scores when you apply for loans.

-People with bad credit scores tend to fall behind on their monthly payments or do not pay at all.
-Since your credit score is calculated using information pulled from your credit reports, your score is a strong indicator of your financial behavior.
-That is why it is heavily used in the lending industry on all kinds of financial products.
+People with bad credit scores tend to fall behind on their monthly payments and default on their loans.
+Since your credit score is calculated using information pulled from your credit reports, your score is a strong indicator of your financial behavior and money habits.
+That is why it is heavily used in the lending industry on various financial products.

 What is a credit score?

-A credit score is a three-digit number that usually ranges from 300 to 850.
-The higher you go in this range, the better your credit score becomes.
-Three major credit reporting agencies(Equifax, TransUnion, Experian) and other credit rating companies calculate your credit scores using credit scoring models.
-Common scoring models include FICO Score Model and VantageScore Models which result in FICO Scores and VantageScores.
+A credit score is a three-digit number ranging from 300 to 850.
+The higher your score is in this range, the better your credit score.
+Three major credit reporting agencies(Equifax, TransUnion, Experian) and other credit rating companies, such as FICO, calculate your credit scores using credit scoring models.
+Common scoring models include FICO Score Models and VantageScore Models, resulting in FICO Scores and VantageScores.

-Your lenders such as banks, credit card issuers, and other businesses that manage your accounts report all your account activities to major credit bureaus.
+Your lenders, such as banks, credit card issuers, and other businesses that manage your accounts, report all your account activities to major credit bureaus.
 This information is then used to make your credit reports and calculate your credit score.
-Any missed payments, new account activities, late payments, credit utilization, etc. will all be on your credit reports.
-Your score will go higher or lower depending on what was reported to credit reporting agencies.
+Any missed payments, new account activities, late payments, credit utilization, etc., will be on your credit reports.
+Your scores go higher or lower depending on what was reported to credit reporting agencies.

 How does your credit score affect your life and your finances?

-We are in a world where your credit score affects your everyday life.
-Everywhere you go, businesses are asking for credit scores.
-Everyone is looking at your credit score no matter what you are applying for.
-For example, it is unlikely that you will get credit without pulling your credit reports.
-Employers are also using credit scores to determine who to hire or deny a job.
-The following are ways your credit score affects your life and finances in general.
+We are in a world where your credit score affects your everyday life in every corner.
+Everywhere you go, businesses need to know what your credit score is.
+For example, it is unlikely that you will get a credit card without pulling your credit reports.
+Employers also use credit scores to determine who to hire or deny a job.
+The following are ways your credit score affects your life and finances.

 1. Your credit score affects your mortgage approval and the interest you pay

-According to QuickensLoans, you need at least a 620 credit score for a conventional mortgage and 580 for FHA loans.
-Anyone lower than these credit scores does not get approved for these financial products.
-Your credit score affects your life and finances because it is used to determine how much interest you will pay on these mortgages.
-The closer you get to lower limits, the higher your interest rates.
-Those with higher credit scores qualify for the lowest interest rates.
+QuickensLoans says you need at least a 620 credit score for a conventional mortgage and 580 for FHA loans.
+Anyone lower than these credit scores is not approved for these types of loans.
+In addition to approving you for loans, your credit score affects your life and finances because it is used to determine the interest you will pay on these mortgages.

-2. Credit score affects your finances when buying a car
+2. Credit score affects your life when buying a car

 It is unlikely that you will purchase a brand-new car with cash.
 In other words, you might need to finance your car purchase with a car loan.
 Before you qualify for the loan, the loan provider will pull your credit report to see if you qualify.
-Just like the mortgage, your credit score will affect your approval rate for a car loan and the interest rate.
+Like the mortgage we just discussed, your credit score will affect your approval rate for a car loan and the interest rate you pay on a loan.

-Although there is no limit credit score for getting an auto loan, some lenders might deny you these loans due to a bad credit score.
+Although there is no limit credit score for getting an auto loan, some lenders might deny your loan application if your credit score is below 620.
 If you get approved with a bad credit score, you should expect to pay a higher interest rate.

 According to NerdWallet, borrowers with credit scores of 661 or higher make up almost 65% of car financing products.
-As the credit score goes lower, the average annual percentage rates(APRs) borrowers pay go higher.
+As the credit score decreases, the average annual percentage rates(APRs) borrowers pay.
 For example, people with a credit score between 300 and 500 pay 12.84% APR for new cars and 20.43% APR for used cars on average.
-You can easily see that the lower your credit score goes, the more it costs you to borrow money.
+You can easily see that the lower your credit score, the more it costs you to borrow money.
 Paying that much APR on auto loans makes it difficult to enjoy your daily life.
-In order words, your credit score affects your life and finances by determining the interest rates you pay on loan products.
+In other words, your credit score affects your life and finances by determining the interest rates you pay on loan products.

 3. Your credit score determines your approval rate and security deposit when renting an apartment or a house

-Before credit scores became a thing, landlords focused their attention on other factors such as your income and information from recent places where you lived.
-Although this information is still used to determine your rental application approval; most landlords also use your credit score as part of your application process.
+Before credit scores became a thing, landlords focused on other factors such as your income and information from recent places where you lived.
+Although this information is still used to determine your rental application approval, most landlords use your credit score as part of their application process.

-For example, your landlord can decide to approve you for an apartment if you have a good credit score without checking your references.
+For example, your landlord can approve you for an apartment if you have a good credit score without checking your references.
 Every apartment you go to will require you to have a security deposit that covers your rent if you do not pay it off.
-Your security deposit can also be used to cover cosmetic repairs and cleaning after you leave.
-By having a good credit score, your landlord can lower your deposit or waive it completely.
-Instead of depositing an entire month or two months of rent, you might end up depositing only 10% of your monthly rent.
+Your security deposit can also cover cosmetic repairs and cleaning after you leave.
+By having a good credit score, your landlord might lower your deposit or waive it altogether.
+Instead of depositing a month or two months of rent, you might deposit only 10%.

 How and why does your credit score affect your rental terms and daily life?
-It is not the number that creditors worry about.
+It is not the number that landlords worry about.
 It is what the score represents.
-A good credit score shows that you pay your bills on time and meet all terms of your credit accounts.
-If you had financial products before and followed all terms, it is more likely that you will act the same way in the future.
-That is how your credit score affects your life and finance.
-Lenders cannot predict the future with certainty.
-But, they can use your past performance to estimate your future behaviors.
+A good credit score shows that you pay your bills on time and meet all terms of your loans.
+Consumers with bad credit scores usually fall behind on their monthly payments, resulting in defaulting on their loans.
+That is why you get denied credit or an apartment when you have a bad credit score.

 Related: 9 ways to get an apartment with bad credit